vmapps/feed2mail/README.md

 Once executed, the program will generate :
 - HTML code in email body
 - HTML file attached to the email
-- HTML code to stderr if DEBUG node is enable
+- HTML code to <filename> if output option is used
 - success/error messages to stderr